REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

 “I believe with all my heart that the monks who burned themselves did not aim at the death of the oppressors but only at a change in their policy.
 Their enemies are not man.
 They are intolerance, fanaticism, dictatorship, cupidity, hatred, and discrimination which lie within the heart of man.
 I also believe with all my being that the struggle for equality and freedom you lead in Birmingham, Alabama… is not aimed at the whites but only at intolerance, hatred, and discrimination.
 These are real enemies of man — not man himself.”

 In studying Dr. King’s and Thich Nhat Hanh’s writings, I am reminded that war and military hostility have only one certainty, and that is to create bloodshed and suffering in humanity.
-I have come to fully embrace the notion that our enemies in a conflict are not men, but intolerance, hatred and discrimination.
+I have come to fully embrace the notion that our enemies in a conflict are not men, but intolerance, hatred, and prejudice.
 So if we must fight, we should fight our real enemies.

 Prior to his speaking out in public about Vietnam, Dr. King was so moved by Thich Nhat Hanh’s work that he nominated him for the Nobel Peace Prize.
 After that speech at Riverside, King was criticized for being anti-American by both blacks and whites; he was accused by his friends of mixing peace and civil rights and hurting the cause of his people.